 1. Improve Academic Success

-- Academic Counseling: TORCH staff and partners meet individually with TORCH students to discuss their academic progress, goals for the future, academic or life challenges they are facing, and any needs they may have.
+- Academic Counseling: TORCH staff meet individually with TORCH students to discuss their academic progress, goals for the future, academic or life challenges they are facing, and any needs they may have.

 - Study Centers at the Middle and High Schools: TORCH continues to support study centers in the Northfield Middle School and Northfield High School both during the school day and after school.
 These centers provide ongoing, recognized places for TORCH students to receive academic assistance from caring adults.

 - College Exposure Opportunities: TORCH sponsors regular opportunities for students to gain exposure to post-secondary opportunities by conducting 30+ college trips to Minnesota schools each year.
 Students tour campuses, meet with admissions staff, and learn about the requirements and opportunities of each higher education institution.

 - College & Career Workshops: TORCH sponsors monthly workshops for students on college and career exploration topics.
 Sessions focus on how to prepare for college, beginning to research post-secondary opportunities, the college application process, career possibilities, and preparing for the ACT test.